 RESULTSQ

-contains the value NA
+contains the value NA.

 Each round of data collection is numbered chronologically, beginning with the earliest round for the cohort.
 You’ll find the interview year for each round in INTSQYEAR.